JvanKatwijk/eti-stuff/README.md

 "Eti-stuff" consists of two programs and is an attempt to understand the eti structure as defined in ETS 300 799.
-It is based on the DAB-rpi software, with code included from dabtools to actually generate the eti frames.
+It is based on the Qt-DAB software, with code included from dabtools to actually generate the eti frames.

 It consists of two programs, one generating a stream of ETI frames,